-We intend to enter into a principal stockholders agreement in connection with the completion of this offering, pursuant to which we will grant Carlyle the right to cause us, in certain instances, at our expense, to file registration statements under the Securities Act covering resales of our common shares held by Carlyle or to piggyback on such registration statements in certain circumstances.
-These shares will represent approximately % of our common shares after this offering, or % if the underwriters exercise their option to purchase additional shares in full.
+We intend to enter into a principal stockholders agreement in connection with the completion of this offering, pursuant to which we will grant Carlyle (or such permitted transferee or affiliate) the right to cause us, in certain instances, at our expense, to file registration statements under the Securities Act covering resales of our common shares held by Carlyle (or such permitted transferee or affiliate) or to piggyback on such registration statements in certain circumstances.
+These shares will represent approximately 77.6% of our common shares after this offering, or 74.3% if the underwriters exercise their option to purchase additional shares in full.
 These shares also may be sold under Rule 144 under the Securities Act, depending on their holding period and subject to restrictions in the case of shares held by persons deemed to be our affiliates.
 The principal stockholders agreement will also require us to indemnify certain of our shareholders and their affiliates in connection with any registrations of our securities.
 We do not anticipate that the principal stockholders agreement will contain any prescribed cash penalties or additional penalties as a result of delays in registering our common shares.